-All Engineers Follow a Code of EthicsEngineering Code of Ethics
+All Engineers Follow a Code of Ethics

 Codes of ethics are guiding principles established to set a standard of conduct in society.
 They help them maintain honesty and integrity in the society by enforcing morality and humanity.
 All professionals in their capacity have their standard code of ethics that helps them maintain that standard of conduct.

-An engineering code of ethics is a set of principles that establishes professional conduct and moral guidelines that professional engineers are obligated to follow.
-These principles require engineers to protect the public safety, put the interests of clients and employers ahead of their own, and conduct themselves in an honest and ethical manner at all times.
-Engineering codes of ethics help foster public trust in the engineering profession which allows engineers to innovate and develop new technologies to improve our modern society.
+To put it briefly, an engineering code of ethics is a set of principles that establishes professional conduct and moral guidelines that professional engineers (PEs) are obligated to follow.
+Like general codes of ethics or guiding principles established to set a standard of conduct in society, these principles require engineers to protect public safety, put the interests of clients and employers ahead of their own, and conduct themselves in an honest and ethical manner at all times.

-The principles included in the code of ethics serve as a protection for those who rely on the work engineers do.
-The code is essentially a social contract that provides a guarantee that the design was prepared by a professional who put the public’s interests first.This commitment is the foundation that public trust and confidence in the engineering profession are built on.
+The principles in the code of ethics protect those who rely on engineers’ work.
+The code is essentially a social contract that guarantees that the design was prepared by a professional who put the public’s interests first.
+This commitment is the foundation of public trust and confidence in the engineering profession.

-Engineers are required to protect the public safety by following national standards and only performing work in areas where they are competent.
+Engineers are required to protect public safety by following national standards and only performing work in areas where they are competent.
 This ensures all work is done properly and safely.
 Historically, this focus on safety has produced a remarkable track record – given the thousands of engineering projects completed over the years, there are very few engineering disasters and accidents.

-Why Do Engineers Follow Codes of Ethics?
+Why Do Engineers Follow a Code of Ethics?

 There are several reasons why engineers follow a code of ethics.
 Some of these reasons include; maintaining safety, integrity and honesty, upholding proper decision making in issues of dilemma and maintaining discretion in their jobs.

-1. Maintaining Safety
+1. To Maintain Safety

 The work of engineers entails working on projects that impact the lives of members of society.
 Many times, their work involves building structures that people use daily.
 Therefore, engineers need to have a code of ethics that guide them in their daily work to ensure that they uphold the best interest of society.

-2. Integrity and Honest
+2. To Uphold Integrity and Honesty

 Engineers, like all other professions, require integrity and honesty in their jobs.
 Codes of ethics enable them to be accountable for their actions.
 They act as guiding principles for determining what is right or wrong.

 A code of ethics for engineers ensures that they remain honest in all their transactions.
 Even when faced with a dilemma or other pressures in their duty, when they adhere to the code of ethics, they will remain honest.
-By following the code of ethics, engineers can be frank with their clients, and at all times ensure that they keep the interests of the clients in mind.
+By following the code of ethics, engineers can be frank with their clients, and at all times ensure that they keep the interests of the clients in mind..

 Engineering codes of ethics should be considered a crucial part of the engineering profession because it helps create faith among the population that engineers are ethical people who will do what is right even when no one else is looking.
 It also provides assurance to others in different fields like construction, manufacturing, software development, etc., that they have someone on their side with respect to safety or quality standards.